-the Participant shall refer that matter to the FRC and request the Board to institute an investigation.
-Such a request from a Participant may be published by the Board if it thinks fit, unless this would not, in the opinion of the Board, be in the public interest.
+- (i) considers that a matter raises or appears to raise important issues affecting the public interest in the United Kingdom; and - (ii) considers that the matter needs to be investigated to determine whether one or more of its Members or Member Firms may have committed Misconduct, the Participant shall refer that matter to the FRC and request the Board to institute an investigation.
+Such a request from a Participant shall be published by the Board unless it would not, in the opinion of the Board, be appropriate to do so.
 In the event that a Participant is in doubt as to whether a particular matter should be referred to the FRC, the Participant shall consult with the Board for guidance.